 The following camp policies are based on long experience of what works best to make camp sessions safe, fun, and harmonious for everyone.

-- Medications: We have a nurse on staff who visits camp every day and a doctor on call at all times.
+- Prescription Medications: We have a nurse on staff who visits camp every day.
+A doctor is on call at all times.
 If your child takes prescription medications, staff will collect them on the day she arrives.
 They will be dispensed by the staff according to your doctor’s instructions.
-We have basic over the counter medications (Advil, Benadryl, etc.) here at camp so you do not need to send these things with your daughter.
-We do recommend that you pack plenty of sun block and bug repellant (it is summer in New Hampshire, after all).
+Please send the medications in the prescription bottles and ensure that the medications - especially inhalers - are not expired.

 - iPads, laptops, and other electronics: We discourage the use of iPads, Nooks, Kindles, and electronic devices at camp.
-We ENCOURAGE a different kind of connection - with each other, the horses and animals, the outdoors and nature.
+We ENCOURAGE a different kind of connection - with each other, the horses and other animals, the outdoors and nature.
 Help us make camp a terrific "unplugged" experience for your daughter.
 “Enjoy camp - plug into PONY FARM!”

-What to Bring
+What to Pack

 If your camper is bringing her horse with her, download the list of required and suggested items for your camper's horse (PDF).